parapluu/nifty/installation.md

 ---

 ## Dependencies
-+ Erlang OTP 17.0 (if you are using an older version, you can use <a href="https://github.com/parapluu/nifty/archive/pre-otp-17.tar.gz">this</a> release of Nifty)
++ Erlang OTP 17.0 (if you are using an older version, you can use an <a href="https://github.com/parapluu/nifty/archive/pre-otp-17.tar.gz">old version of Nifty</a>)
 + **libclang** including the header files (libclang-dev)
 + **clang** compiler
 + <a href="http://proper.softlab.ntua.gr/">**PropEr**</a> for the unit tests